rabbitgrowth/plover-tapey-tape/README.md

 In the above example, it’s telling me that the two strokes I used for “here’s”, `HAOER/AES`, can be condensed into one, `HAO*ERS`.

-As you write, the paper tape is written in real time to a file named `tapey_tape.txt` in Plover’s configuration directory:
+Instead of displaying the paper tape in a window, Tapey Tape outputs it to a text file named `tapey_tape.txt` in Plover’s configuration directory:

 - Windows: `%USERPROFILE%\AppData\Local\plover`
 - macOS: `~/Library/Application Support/plover`